-2.1 Using delayed decoupling to suppress residual signals of protons coupled to heteronuclei
+Using delayed decoupling to suppress residual signals of protons coupled to heteronuclei

-75 Our objective is to minimize residual signals from coupled spins that have escaped filters without increasing the lengths of pulse sequences.
-In our immediate application, we repurpose a water-suppression scheme as well as the detection period.
+Our objective is to attenuate residual signals from coupled spins that have escaped filters with minimal or no increase in the lengths of pulse sequences.
+In our immediate application, we repurpose a water-suppression scheme in addition to the detection period to function as an additional filter.
 In this section, we discuss how signals are attenuated by sharing evolution under scalar couplings between these two periods and applying composite pulse decoupling once undesired coherence become antiphase.

-80 Delayed decoupling can be used to dampen the signals of spins coupled to heteronuclei.
+Delayed decoupling can be used to dampen the signals of spins coupled to heteronuclei.
+Delayed decoupling has previously been used to enhance sensitivity in solution NMR (Rößler et al., 2020), and the partitioning of adjacent undecoupled and decoupled periods has been used to determine carbon hybridization states in solid-state NMR spectra (Alla and Lippmaa, 1976).
+Decoupling without delay has been used to suppress undesired antiphase coherences for filters immediately preceding detection (Yang et al., 1995).
+Here, we use delayed decoupling to improve isotope filtering while minimizing sensitivity losses due to relaxation.
 Although our method is best implemented through experimental optimizations (vide infra), its mechanism can be described through simple principles.
-We first consider a simple pulse and acquire experiment, in which decoupling is applied after a time $\tau = 1/2J$ and assume that an initial in-phase single-quantum coherence has become fully antiphase by the end of $\tau$ .
+We first consider a simple pulseand-acquire experiment, in which decoupling is applied after a time $\tau = 1/|2J|$ and assume that an initial in-phase singlequantum coherence has become fully antiphase by the end of τ .
 Further, we only consider the signal of a single multiplet component.
-In absence of delayed decoupling, the signal is simply:
+In absence of delayed decoupling, the signal is simply where, for simplicity, ω_0 implicitly includes contributions from the scalar coupling, i.e., for a two-spin system on resonance $\omega_0 = \pm \pi J$, and R is a transverse relaxation rate incorporating all relevant relaxation mechanisms.
+The signal in the frequency domain is that described in every NMR textbook:

-85 $$s(t) = e^{(i\omega_0 - R)t}$$
+$$s(t) = e^{(i\omega_0 - R)t},\tag{1}$$